 If you do decide to go this route, don’t list solely on Etsy (or any one marketplace) to sell your items.
 Etsy is an extremely competitive marketplace, so the price points start low.
 You’d have to sell a lot of units to make it worth your while.
 List your crafts for sale on four or five online crafts marketplaces, including Etsy, which offers high exposure, and decide from there whether you need to list your items on additional sites.

 The advantages for online sales for moms are that once you list your items and have inventory, the sales process is pretty passive until you make a sale and have to package and ship.
 (Some marketplaces do that for you.)
 However, if you offer custom-made designs, then you have to consider the labor it takes to make your custom crafts, as well as the money required for the materials.
-The money earned from this endeavor really varies, so be conservative spending on materials in the initial stages.
-You want to test whether there is an actual market for your crafts, and don’t leave it to just online stores.
-See if local gift and craft boutiques would be interested in selling your items.
+The money earned from this endeavor really varies, so be conservative when spending on materials in the initial stages.
+You'll want to test whether there is an actual market for your crafts; and don’t leave it to just online stores.
+See if local gift and craft boutiques would be interested in selling your items, too.

 Related: 18 Ways You Can Make Money Right Now